Protecting Intellectual Property Rights Will Save Lives Now and in the Future

 Continued support for intellectual property rights and freer trade in Covid vaccines would save more lives today than suspending patent rights selectively.
 By rewarding medical research, more lives can be saved in the future.

-Thomas J. Grennes is a Research Fellow at the independent Institute and Professor of Economics and Professor of Agricultural and Resource Economics at North Carolina State University.
+Thomas J. Grennes is a Research Fellow at the Independent Institute and a Professor of Economics and Agricultural and Resource Economics Emeritus at North Carolina State University.
 He was also a member of the founding faculty at the Stockholm School of Economics-Riga, in Riga, Latvia.
-He is the author of International Economics and co-author of the Economics of World Grain Trade.

 Beacon Posts by Thomas J. Grennes